-2017 Advanced Placement® Summer Institutes
+2017 Advanced Placement® Summer Institutes in Italy

 John Cabot University's week-long AP Summer Institutes are a unique opportunity for teachers to develop effective strategies for instruction of AP® Art History and European History courses in the inspiring context of the Eternal City.